Help your child explore, develop and succeed!

 Young People's Theatre (YPT)

 Over the past 30 years, YPT has built a reputation as one of the leading youth theater programs in the region.
-Kids ages 5 and up can learn all aspects of theater through classes and participation in live theater productions.
+Kids ages 8-18 can learn all aspects of theater through classes and participation in live theater productions.

 Developing character, on and off stage.